eclipse/paho.mqtt.rust/README.md

 Initial development is being done on Linux.
 That is currently the only system known to work.

-It is hoped that a full, stable, version 1.0 release should be ready by early 2018.
+It is hoped that a full, stable, version 1.0 release should be ready by mid-2018.

 ## Features

 The initial version of the library is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
-It will target MQTT v3.1 and 3.1.1, and should include all of the features available in the C library, including:
+It will target MQTT v3.1 and 3.1.1, and will include all of the features available in the C library, including:

 * Standard TCP support
 * SSL / TLS